 3. Drink plenty of water

 I usually drink a lot of water in the day without any effort & I always drink around 1 or 2 bottles of water throughout the night, so this wasn’t a big change for me.
-But I did make an effort to start filling up around 3/4 bottles of water in the morning & leaving them in the fridge so they’re not only nice and cold, but I can physically see how much I’m drinking.
+But I did make an effort to start filling up around 3/4 bottles of water in the morning & leaving them in the fridge so they’re cold + I can physically see how much I’m drinking.
 And if you’re like me & you like a bit of flavour in your water, I put the tiniest drop of no added sugar fruit squash into my water.

 4. Follow a Anti-Bloat Vegan Meal Plan

 When you’ve got IBS, your digestive system can be really badly damaged, which means your body finds it difficult to get all the vitamins & minerals it needs to heal.
-I take a vegan supplement everyday just to make sure I’m getting everything I need & I really think this has been a big factor for curing my IBS.
-Plus, I have a tonne more energy & feel generally healthier.
+I take a vegan supplement everyday just to make sure I’m getting everything I need.

 6. Eat prebiotic foods